Directory Synchronization Needs Support in Apps to Expose Advantages

 MTO accounts are not locked against changes.
 You can update account properties if you wish, but should avoid the properties involved in synchronization.
 For instance, a host tenant can update the photo for an MTO account (which is what I did for the account shown in Figure 3).
 You can also assign licenses to the synchronized user objects and change their passwords.
 User photos, licenses, and passwords are not included in synchronization attribute mapping, so they persist through synchronization cycles originating from the home tenant.

 If you update an account password, you can sign into a synchronized user account and use it as normal.
 Team owners can add MTO accounts to team memberships and if you then sign in with a MTO account that has a license to use Teams, you can use the account to chat, participate in channel conversations, and work on shared documents in the team’s document library.
 However, the account’s calendar is inaccessible because Exchange Online tries to connect to the calendar in the mailbox of the home tenant.
 Viva Engage and Planner don’t work either.
+In addition, signing into Teams using the source account for the MTO account won’t allow that account to interact with the team because that account is not in the membership.
+If you want someone from another organization to participate in a team, add them as a guest account.

 I noticed that the Teams Aad Sync process adds MTO accounts synchronized from other tenants to any org-wide teams that exist in the organization.
 Org-wide teams are supported only in organizations with less than 10,000 accounts.
 Adding MTO accounts is an example of a bug that I’m sure Microsoft will fix before multi-tenant organizations achieve general availability.